paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/README.md

 - Product-specific investigation protocols
 - Dedicated governance and performance tracking

-For provisionally approved medicines, implementing these additional strategies was a non-negotiable condition of approval: earlier public access was granted in exchange for demonstrably stronger post-market safeguards beyond routine operations.
+For provisionally approved medicines, implementing these strategies was a non-negotiable condition of approval: earlier public access was granted in exchange for demonstrably stronger post-market safeguards.

-**Therefore, this audit asks:** Were the Plan's 17 numbered strategies operationalised through dedicated protocols and audit trails?
+Therefore, this audit asks: Were the Plan's 17 numbered strategies operationalised through dedicated protocols and audit trails?
 Was AusVaxSafety's active surveillance systematically integrated with TGA signal management, as Strategies 2.1 and 2.4 required?
-Was implementation tracked and governed, or—consistent with later descriptions of "day-to-day processes"—were these strategies operationally indistinguishable from routine pharmacovigilance?
+Was implementation tracked and governed, or—consistent with later descriptions of "day-to-day processes"—were these strategies operationally indistinguishable from ongoing pharmacovigilance activities?

+**Why This Matters**

 This question is critical.
 Approximately 68 million COVID-19 vaccine doses (around 94 per cent of the total rollout) were administered under provisional approval by late 2023, which legally required enhanced monitoring.
-If the Plan's 17 strategies cannot be distinguished from routine pharmacovigilance in the documentary record, then:
+If the Plan's 17 strategies cannot be distinguished in the documentary record, then:

 - Provisional approval conditions cannot be verified as met
 - Public assurances of heightened oversight are unsubstantiated
 - The integrity of the provisional approval pathway is compromised
 - Fundamental accountability is impaired

-This assessment does not critique routine pharmacovigilance activities.
-It examines whether the **17 additional strategies** legally required and publicly promised in February 2021 were implemented with the documentation, governance, and verifiable audit trails necessary for independent accountability.
+This assessment does not critique pharmacovigilance activities that occurred.
+It examines whether the 17 additional strategies legally required and publicly promised in February 2021 were implemented with the documentation, governance, and verifiable audit trails necessary for independent accountability.

 ## The Challenge of Black Box Governance for Private Citizens